 3. 18 hours

-18 hours brought the sad story of healthcare in Kenya closer home.
+18 hours brought the sad story of Kenyan healthcare closer home.
 Sadly, I was one of the people who missed the movie premiere screenings in November 2017.
 So when I found out it was showing during the European Film Festival in May 2018, I couldn’t miss it.

 This one touched a lot of emotions.
-I was at the edge of my seat during most of the heart-rending 70 minutes.
 I almost couldn’t believe the tears that burst out of me, seeing the anguish of the helpless widow played by Sue Wanjiru.

 After the free movie screening at Alliance Francaise, we had a Q&A session with the director Njue Kevin and a couple of medical experts.
 We learnt from them that the family of Alex Madaga was compensated and there’s a health bill drafted to prevent such an unnecessary death from happening again.
 They even gave us ambulance contact cards to pass to our family members.
 Because free emergency care is a right for every Kenyan.

 With time 18 hours caught the right world attention.
-It won three awards at Africa Magic Viewers Choice Awards 2018 in Nigeria for Best Film Editor, Best East African movie (previously won by Kati Kati), and Best Film Overall, received by producer Phoebe Ruguru.
-Now, doesn’t that make you want to watch it?
+It won three awards at Africa Magic Viewers Choice Awards 2018 in Nigeria – Best Film Editor, Best East African movie (previously won by Kati Kati), and Best Film Overall.
+They were received by producer Phoebe Ruguru – hey namesake!

 4. Supa Modo